wijayadavin/transactionsAPI/README.md

 - The user can CREATE multiple menu items (from one restaurant only)
 #### **/orders**
 - READ user's order history (not other users)
-- READ user's current order (not other users)
+- READ user's current order and total amount (not other users)
 - CREATE a new order after finished adding order items
-- The user will get the total amount that he/she ordered
 - Note: User may change the order status into checkout then wait for the food to be delivered and pay it by cash,
 - other order statuses (e.g. on-process, delivering, delivered,paid, etc.) will made manually by admin for now.